mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

     };
 })();
 	````
-	This leverages D3.js to build a table to display all your JIRA projects.
+	`AP.require` calls the Connect API from your call, and `url` is the REST API you call (`/rest/api/2/project`).
+	Your JIRA instance returns a string response, and `success` converts it to JSON.

 1. Save and close all files.
-1. Restart the Node app.
+1. Restart the Node.js app.
 	Shut down the app with __CTRL+C__ and re-run the __`node app.js`__
 	command.
 1. Click __Activity__ in the header.